Basic Overview of concrete

 Due to its reliance on plentiful, locally accessible materials like limestone, clay, and water, concrete is produced with minimal energy use.
 Additionally, because of its thermal mass, buildings use less energy to maintain a steady temperature.

-Longevity and Reduced Waste
+Longevity And Reduced Waste

 Concrete constructions have a long lifespan, which reduces the need for regular replacements, which helps with sustainability.
 Because of its durability and reduced waste production, concrete is a more environmentally friendly material.